DTegano/Web-Scraping-NHL-Data-for-Prediction-using-Machine-Learning/README.md

 <b> Shots & Goals for Home & Away Teams - Standardized Data </b><p></p>

 There were a few options that I had to work with here for data manipulation.
 I could normalize the data - which I actually did intially, and ran better results than the outcomes above.
-However, in the case of K-Means, standardizing the data works much better and yieled promising results.
+However, in the case of K-Means, standardizing the data works much better and yielded promising results.

 The below code is an easy way to standardize data using my data's z-score:
 ```